 If you are on the spectrum, may I ask how many of these apply to you?
 How many do not suit you at all?
 I’d be curious to know how much us guys truly have in common!

-Edit- something I feel has to be said.
-Every single time this article is shared on a large Facebook page I am forced to read a backlash from people who choose to be offended by the word “mild” in the title.
-I don’t use the word “mild” these days, but I’m not changing it.
-I meant it at the time.
+(By the way- every single time this article is shared on a large Facebook page I am forced to read a backlash from people who choose to be offended by the word “mild” in the title.
+It’s used ironically, hence the inverted commas.
+I don’t like the word either.)

 So, here we go!
 I hope you enjoy reading this as much as I genuinely loved writing it.